Coercivity Landscape Characterizes Dynamic Hysteresis

-Despite these significant advancements, current studies on hysteresis confront three critical challenges: i) In microscopic theories rooted in nonequilibrium statistical physics, scaling relations of dynamic hysteresis across diverse time scales remain largely unexplored~\cite{jungScalingLawDynamical1990,raoMagneticHysteresisTwo1990,luseDiscontinuousScalingHysteresis1994,zhongCompleteUniversalScaling2024,wuErgodicityBreakingScaling2025}; ii) For phenomenological models in magnetism, such as the Jiles-Atherton model~\cite{jilesTheoryFerromagneticHysteresis1986,jiles1992numerical,padilha2017restriction,szewczyk2018open}, Preisach model~\cite{visintin1984preisach,brokate1989some,krejvci1989maxwell,mayergoyz1990new} and Stoner-Wohlfarth model~\cite{Stoner1948AMO, TANNOUS20083578}, there is a significant lack of understanding of the continuous transition between quasi-static and dynamic hysteresis~\cite{jilesTheoryFerromagneticHysteresis1986,harrisonPhysicalModelSpin2003}.
-This raises a critical question: do hysteresis loops have a well-defined quasi-static limit, and how does it emerge with decreasing driving rate? iii) The comparison between experimentally measured and theoretically predicted scaling laws for hysteresis suffers from ambiguity~\cite{kunduDynamicHysteresisNoisy2023,lee2016scaling,yildiz2004,kuang2000}, primarily due to incomplete characterization of hysteresis dependence on driving rate across the entire accessible frequency regimes.
+Despite these significant advancements, current studies on hysteresis confront three critical challenges: i) In microscopic theories rooted in nonequilibrium statistical physics, scaling relations of dynamic hysteresis across diverse time scales remain largely unexplored~\cite{jungScalingLawDynamical1990,raoMagneticHysteresisTwo1990,dharHysteresisSelforganizedCriticality1992,luseDiscontinuousScalingHysteresis1994,zhongCompleteUniversalScaling2024,wuErgodicityBreakingScaling2025}; ii) For phenomenological models in magnetism, such as the Jiles-Atherton model~\cite{jilesTheoryFerromagneticHysteresis1986,jiles1992numerical}, Preisach model ~\cite{preisachUeberMagnetischeNachwirkung1935,moreeReviewPlayPreisach2023} and Stoner-Wohlfarth model~\cite{Stoner1948AMO}, there is a significant lack of understanding of the continuous transition between quasi-static and dynamic hysteresis~\cite{jilesTheoryFerromagneticHysteresis1986,harrisonPhysicalModelSpin2003}.
+This raises a critical question: do hysteresis loops have a well-defined quasi-static limit, and how does it emerge with decreasing driving rate? iii) The comparison between experimentally measured and theoretically predicted scaling laws for hysteresis suffers from ambiguity~\cite{yildiz2004,Wongdamnern2009,lee2016scaling,kunduDynamicHysteresisNoisy2023}, primarily due to incomplete characterization of hysteresis dependence on driving rate across the entire accessible frequency regimes.

-To address these gaps, we introduce the concept of \textit{coercivity panorama}[Fig.~\ref{fig:phi4-combined}(e)], derived from the driven stochastic $\phi^4$ model.
+To address these gaps, we introduce the concept of \textit{coercivity landscape} [Fig.~\ref{fig:phi4-combined}(e)], derived from the driven stochastic $\phi^4$ model~\cite{tuckerOnsetSuperconductivityOneDimensional1971,raoMagneticHysteresisTwo1990,kunduDynamicHysteresisNoisy2023}.
 This framework offers a unified lens to reconcile scaling relations across time scales and system sizes, highlighting competition between thermodynamic and quasi-static limits in interacting systems.
-Concomitantly, the derived order parameter's evolution equation serves as a natural bridge between microscopic dynamics and macroscopic hysteretic behaviors, resolving long-standing theory-experiment mismatches in hysteresis modeling.
+Concomitantly, the derived order parameter's evolution equation serves as a natural bridge between microscopic dynamics and macroscopic hysteretic behaviors, providing a framework for reconciling long-standing theory-experiment mismatches in hysteresis modeling.